 I wish I had pushed harder to get that diagnosis earlier in hindsight.
 Now, I know that an early diagnosis of dementia can mean that you have more options, interventions and drug treatments that can slow the progression of the disease.

 In our case, Mum started to exhibit memory loss, and it developed pretty gradually.
-It became more evident as her repetition increased, that she’d get confused more quickly, and now when I look back, her increased frequency of falls should’ve been another warning sign.
+It became more evident as her repetition increased, when she’d get confused more quickly, and now when I look back, her increased frequency of falls should’ve been another warning sign.

 For others it could be spatial awareness, being able to complete a sequence of events like brushing your teeth without being confused, having trouble communicating, mixing up words & difficulty following conversations etc There are so many different types of symptoms based on the type of dementia and what part of the brain is affected by the condition.